 Outstanding balances at year-end are unsecured, interest-free and settlement occurs in cash.
 There have been no guarantees provided or received for any related party payables or receivables.
-The Group did not recognize provision for expected credit losses relating to amounts due from related parties for the years ended December 31, 2019, 2018 and 2017.
+The Group did not recognize provision for expected credit losses relating to amounts due from related parties for the three months ended March 31, 2020 and year ended December 31, 2019.
 This assessment is undertaken each financial year through a review of the financial position of the related party and the market in which the related party operates.